UnrealArtOptimization/minimal-mistakes/book/profiling/view-modes.md

 {% include toc icon="columns" title=page.title %}

+{% include custom/wip-warning.md %}

-Now let me show you some optimization view modes.
-Okay.
-So this is our test scene again.
+Let me show you some optimization view modes.
 In the upper left corner, press "Lit" go to "Optimization Viewmodes" and here we have them.
 These are our basic tools to check some performance issues before we proceed with the actual profiling.

 # Light Complexity